master-of-zen/Av1an/README.md

                             Default: aom
                             Example: -enc rav1e

-    -v   --video_params     Encoder settings flags (If not set, will be used default parameters.
+    -v   --video_params     Encoder settings flags (If not set, will be used default parameters.)
-                            Required for SVT-AV1s)
                             Must be inside ' ' or " "

     -p   --passes           Set number of passes for encoding